Multisport Training At The Top! AI and You? It's Not As Simple As You Think

 At high level:

-The deciding factor is how well a system targets your limiter and builds progression
+The deciding factor is how well a system targets limiters, supports single sport strengths and builds progression

 That’s where: